 There’s more to that story, though.
 Super Spike V’Ball actually hides four unused teams of female players.
 Their sprites aren’t entirely finished, but they’re fully controllable once you enter a Game Genie code.
 You’re free to speculate as to which of them are Double Dragon characters, though the punk-haired players resemble Linda and either of the blonde teams could be Marian.

 I still enjoy Super Spike V’Ball, and I still recommend it as one of the best NES games you can get dirt cheap.
 I could say that the rapid, accessible gameplay is my only reason for that, but I don’t think I would remember Super Spike V’Ball so frequently if I hadn’t made an idiot of myself over the referee all those years ago.
 And I’m glad that my idiot-making lodged a good game in my memory.
-I could have fallen for the heroine of Sword of Sodan instead
+After all, I could have fallen for the heroine of Sword of Sodan instead

 No comments: